 Why You Shouldn’t Get Another Dog for Your Chihuahua

-Making sure to well train your Chihuahua now will make it a lot easier for you if you do add another pet down the line.
-Not only will your pet be better able to handle the new transition, he will be better equipped to help you train a new dog the right ways to do things.
+Note: Making sure to well train your Chihuahua now will make it a lot easier for you if you do add another pet down the line.
+Not only will your pet be better able to handle the new transition, but he will also be better equipped to help you train a new dog on the right ways to do things.

 Do Chihuahuas Get Along With Other Dogs